-In connection with the HPL System acquisition, we engage in natural gas storage transactions in which we seek to find and profit from pricing differences that occur over time.
+In connection with the HPL System acquisition, ETP engages in natural gas storage transactions in which it seeks to find and profit from pricing differences that occur over time.
 Natural gas is typically purchased and held in storage during the summer months and sold during the winter months.
-Although we intend to fund natural gas purchases with cash generated from operations, from time to time we may need to finance the purchase of natural gas to be held in storage with borrowings from our current credit facilities.
-We intend to repay these borrowings with cash generated from operations when the gas is sold.
+Although ETP intends to fund natural gas purchases with cash generated from operations, from time to time it may need to finance the purchase of natural gas to be held in storage with borrowings from its current credit facilities.
+ETP intends to repay these borrowings with cash generated from operations when the gas is sold.